BAJAJ BROKING

 3. Futuristic Trends: Stocks showing growth potential, like technology companies, are suitable for averaging.

-4. Correcting Mistakes: Averaging can correct mistakes made in stock selection, especially for stocks purchased at their highest prices.
+4. Correcting Mistakes: Averaging can correct mistakes made in stock selection, especially for stocks purchased at high prices.

 Ways to Lower Your Average Share Price